Pidow/ChickenDoor/README.md

 The system is ready !

 Note:
-If the RTC have power lost, software update it automaticaly.
+If the RTC have power lost, software update it time automaticaly.
 Oled screen & RTC use the same SDA and SCL connection to DIGISPARK.
 RTC DS3231 allow to have Temp information.
 I have put an relay to avoid battery consuming to maintain the servomotor position.
-Becarefull Servomotor have only 180° angle, i have create a 3D print wheel to open the door.
+FYI Servomotor have only 180° angle, i have create a 3D print wheel to open the door.
 ```